Detailed course offerings (Time Schedule) are available for

 JSIS C 360 Jews, Greeks, and Romans in the Ancient World (5) VLPA Stroup

 Examines the interactions between populations of Jews, Greeks, and Romans in the ancient Mediterranean from the late Bronze Age through the early Talmudic period, informed by perspectives from literature (religious and secular), art, and archaeology.
-Offered: jointly with CLAS 360; AWSp.
+Offered: jointly with CLAS 360.

-Social and intellectual history of the Jews in Western Europe to fifteenth century.
+Social and intellectual history of the Jews in western Europe to the fifteenth century.
 Jews under Islam and Christianity; the church and the Jews; the Crusades and their legacy; intellectual achievements; conflict and cooperation.
 Offered: jointly with HSTAM 367.

-JSIS C 368 Modern European Jewish History (5) I&S
+JSIS C 368 Modern European Jewish History (5) I&S, DIV

-JSIS C 369 The Jewish Twentieth Century in Film (5) I&S
+JSIS C 369 The Jewish Twentieth Century in Film (5) VLPA/I&S, DIV Stein

-JSIS C 377 The American Jewish Community (5) I&S Burstein
+JSIS C 377 The American Jewish Community (5) I&S, DIV Burstein

-JSIS C 378 Contemporary Jewish American Identities (5) I&S Friedman
+JSIS C 378 Contemporary Jewish American Identities (5) I&S, DIV Friedman

 Introduction to the debates about post-Holocaust Jewish identities in multicultural America.
 Explores whether a distinctive Jewish community is headed toward assimilation, experiencing revival, or merely transforming the multiple ways Jewish experience is lived.
 Topics include new Jewish immigrants, the new Orthodox, Black Jews, Jewish feminism, children of Holocaust survivors.
 Offered: jointly with SOC 378.